 - How to implement continuous improvement and lean culture (Toyota Production System) in your organization.

 - You will design a system of natural work and management teams who engage in continuous improvement.

-- The student completing this course will know the essential problem solving methods employed in continuous improvement and will be able to lead his or her team in continuous improvement.
+- The student completing this course will know the essential problem solving methods employed in continuous improvement.

 - You will be able to eliminate waste and engage your team members in an on-going process of continuous improvement (kaizen).

 - There is no knowledge required to take this course other than a very fundamental understanding of the manager's job.

 This course now includes two complete ebooks, Getting to Lean and Team Kata, more than 670 pages of case studies, exercises, and illustrations.

 Mastering lean leadership and lean culture is essential to your success as a manager and your company's success.
 There are two major principles of lean: Respect for People and Continuous Improvement.
 This course, based on years of field experience, shows you how to implement both principles in your organization.
 Lean is eliminating waste and the disciplined method of optimizing value to customers.
 It is creating a culture that brings out the best in all employees.
 If you do this... you will succeed as a leader in your organization!

 The instructor has been engaged in implementing lean culture and leadership for more than forty years, working with companies like Honda, Toyota, Shell Oil Company, Corning, Merck and dozens of others.
 This course is based on his practical field tested knowledge of lean culture and leadership.
 The course introduces the history of lean, the essential principles and practices, and the important functions of the lean leader.
 It also presents the two critical paths to lean implementation: first, the redesign of processes, systems and structure to create the foundation that enables teams to engage in continuous improvement; second, it presents the essential habits of teams and team leaders engaged in problem-solving and continuous improvement.